SinghaAnirban005/My-Digital-Diary/README.md

 -   If you are using npm :-
    npm run dev

+## Live Demo
+- You can see a live demo of the application :- my-digital-diary.vercel.app.

 The application will be available at http://localhost:3000.

 ## Contributing
 If you want to contribute to this project, please follow these steps:

-Fork the repository
+- Fork the repository
-Create a new branch (git checkout -b feature/YourFeature) Make your changes
+- Create a new branch (git checkout -b feature/YourFeature)
+- Make your changes
-Commit your changes (git commit -m 'Add some feature') Push to the branch (git push origin feature/YourFeature) Open a pull request
+- Commit your changes (git commit -m 'Add some feature')
+- Push to the branch (git push origin feature/YourFeature)
+- Open a pull request